Monte-Carlo Simulation: Blackjack

 The Card Class

 Create a java class called Card, which should hold all information unique to the card.
-For this assignment, it needs only to hold the value of the card, which must be in the range 1-10.
+For this assignment, it needs to hold only the value of the card, which must be in the range 1-11.
 The Card class should have the following methods.
 In addition, make a main method that uses each of the class methods.

 public Card(int v)a constructor with the value of the card, possibly doing range checking.